 SCREEN: To be uploaded by Authors: Opening scale panel and selecting the scale for the map.
 TXT: Select 10000 and 5000 for a large and small map area, respectively

-In the top panel, click the PseudO (pseudo-O) button followed by the LIDAR (Lie-Dar) button to add elevation [1].
-Now, click the Add-Map Features button to include the elements such as plaques and benches [2].
+In the top panel, click the PseudO (pseudo-O) button followed by the LIDAR (Lie-Dar) 5-metres button to add elevation [1].
+Now, click the Add-Map Features button to include the elements such as plaques and benches, and toggle the Put Controls in a Temporary Layer for Selection button for each element [2].
+In the right-hand panel, click the pencil icon button beside the word “OpenOrienteeringMap” and change the title of the map.
 Click the Save & (and) get PDF (P-D-F) map button at the top right of the screen [3].

-SCREEN: To be uploaded by Authors: The top panel showing the PseudO button being clicked, followed by the LIDAR button.
+SCREEN: To be uploaded by Authors: The top panel showing the PseudO button being clicked, followed by the LIDAR (5m) button.

 SCREEN: To be uploaded by Authors: The Add-Map Features button being clicked and various elements like plaques and benches being selected.

+Add screen for changing title of map, as above.

 SCREEN: To be uploaded by Authors: The Save & get PDF map button is clicked, and the final map is saved as a PDF.